mjmarsh/GST_042016/README.md

 3/21- Routing issues on Hwy 166, Morro, new communities, trails (must change one_way field from B--->N in order to prevent routing up 	       mountain bike/hiking trails)

 3/23- In-house roads layer and OSM driveways used to edit roads in order to route up long, rural driveways.
+For sending off road processing in GST, roads must be broken up at intersections.